nikitosoleil/metaprog/L1/README.md

 # JSONFormatter

-A simple tool for verifying & formatting .json files
+A simple tool for verifying & formatting JSON files

 ## Table of contents